Saad05-dev/ecommerce-laravel/README.md

 ### **Learning Journey**

 This is the framework-based version of my e-commerce project.
-I also built a [vanilla PHP version](https://github.com/Saad05-dev/ecommerce-project-vanilla-php) to understand core concepts before using frameworks.
+I also currently building a [vanilla PHP version](https://github.com/Saad05-dev/ecommerce-project-vanilla-php) to understand core concepts before using frameworks.

 ---